-File > New Model from the menu Create a new schema by clicking the + icon next to Physical Schemas
+- Click File > New Model from the menu

+- Create a new schema by clicking the + icon next to Physical Schemas

-- Create relationships and any other configurations by using the various tabs Create a diagram by clicking Model > Create Diagram from Catalog Objects
+- Create relationships and any other configurations by using the various tabs

+- Create a diagram by clicking Model > Create Diagram from Catalog Objects

 The diagram will be created.
 You can rearrange the tables to a more suitable layout by clicking and dragging.

-MySQL status and system variables via MySQL Workbench, click on Status and System Variables under the Management tab in the left navigation pane.
+To view MySQL status and system variables via MySQL Workbench, click on Status and System Variables under the Management tab in the left navigation pane.

 The “Status and System Variables” option allows you to view a list of all variables for the MySQL connection.

 This launches the Status and System Variables screen.